 I select the User Group “The Wanderers”.
 Then I search for the user by name “Shirley”.
 This will display only the user “Shirley S” and not “Shirley D” as “Shirley S” is a member of the User Group “The Wanderers” while “Shirley D” is not.

 Now, this is not where the advance search ends.
 You can also filter Users based on which Group Fields they have added to their Profiles.
 A Group Field needs to be added to the Advanced Search options to allow search filter by that field.
 You can do this by visiting that Group Field’s edit page and enabling the ‘Display in Advance Search’ option in it.
 Once this is enabled, you will see the Group Field for selection along with the User Group filter option after clicking on the ‘ADVANCE’ button.
-User search results can now be filtered by their Group Fields as well.
+WordPress user search results can now be filtered by their Group Fields as well.

 Here’s an example:

 I search for the user by name “Paul” and select the Group Field “Miles Travelled” to filter results.
 This will display only the user “Paul D” and not “Paul M” as “Paul D” has the Group Field “Miles Travelled” added to his User Profile, while it is not added to “Paul M”.